tnfru/computer_vision/README.md

 ## MNIST

-My take on the classic MNIST dataset to classify handwritten digits.
+My take on the classic MNIST dataset to classify handwritten digits, which achieves 99.6% accuracy.
-We achieve 99.6%, close to state of the art.

-There are a PyTorch and a Keras version in this repository.
+There are a PyTorch and a Keras implementations in this repository.
 The Keras version hit 0.99614 on kaggle.
 It uses a slightly changed version of LeNet5 replacing 5x5 Filter with two 3x3 for non linerarity.